10 DIY Dog Bandanas You Can Make at Home (With Instructions)

 10. Slide-On Bandana by Clean and Scentsible

-What you’ll need: Fabric, fabric scissors, straight pins, hem tape, iron, ironing board, cricut maker, weeding tool, Cricut EasyPress
+What you’ll need: | Fabric, fabric scissors, straight pins, hem tape, iron, ironing board, cricut maker, weeding tool, Cricut EasyPress |

-Difficulty level: Moderate
+Difficulty level: | Moderate |

 Slide-on bandanas are nice when you’re dealing with a pesky collar.
 The best part is this is a no-sew project.
-You will need a few extra materials like a Cricut maker and EasyPress, plus a weeding tool, so this may not be beginner friendly, but it’s still easy to make.
+You will need a few extra materials like a Cricut maker and EasyPress, plus a weeding tool, so this may not be beginner-friendly, but it’s still easy to make.

-For this bandana, you’ll prepare the fabric, cut it, then hem the edges together.
+For this bandana, you’ll prepare the fabric, cut it, and then hem the edges together.
 Iron the edges for a nice crisp look.
 If you have a Cricut maker, you can then add your own designs, like your pet’s name.

 Add a bit of style to your dog’s swagger with these charming bandanas.
-Whether you know your way around a sewing machine like a pro or don’t know a bobbin from a thimble, it’s possible for you to create an attractive homemade bandana for your pet.
+Whether you know your way around a sewing machine like a pro or don’t know a bobbin from a thimble, it is possible for you to create an attractive homemade bandana for your pet.
 As an added benefit, these projects are great ways to get rid of extra bits and pieces of fabric you have sitting around the house from already completed projects.
 Happy sewing!

-Related Articles
+Related Reads: